sleephacker/FlippoIO/manual/Manual.md

 FlippoIO my script.txt
 ```

+Note that filenames that contain spaces don't have to be enclosed in double quotes because FlippIO only takes one argument.

 ## Viewing Matches and Player Logs
 FlippoIO saves all logs to a per match folder that has the same name as the corresponding match.
 E.g. the player logs and match log of `Match #1` will be saved in the folder `logs\Match #1`.
 In each folder there will be a file called `match.txt` in which the match can be viewed.
 Depending on whether each player wrote to Standard Error, the files `white.txt` and `black.txt` can also be found in each folder and contain the Standard Error output of the white and black player during that match.